yammik/H1-code-challenge/README.md

 ## Features
 #### U.S. State loan pattern
 Provides a visual overview of the total loan sum per state.
+Hover over the state on the map to get the exact number of the sum of loans.
 - Which state is the most car-crazy?
 - Which states do not care that the wedding industry is a scam?